-The lack of organizational structure for ground water users to collectively plan for and respond to future challenges
+Lack of an organizational structure for ground water users to collectively plan for and respond to future challenges

 Solutions to meeting long-term water needs and avoiding conflict may require action beyond single individuals.
 Long term successful solutions may require cooperative/collaborative efforts within and among ground water users who share a common interest.